slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Who lies for you will lie against you." (...)
 "Talkers aren’t strong.
 The strong don’t talk."
 -- Unknown*
+> *"Any person capable of angering you becomes your master."
+-- Epictetus*

+- i fear not the man who's read ten thousand books, but the man who's read the book ten thousand times.
+- every snowflake is different but all snow is the same.
 - heros are your idealized selfes
 - understand the difference of an adversary and an enemy to not accumulate enemys.
 - When narratives begin to shift and the once good guys are labelled as bad it’s not surprising they fight back.
 They’ll point to criticisms as exaggerations.
 Their faults as misunderstandings.